rusu-cristian-materials/MLCC-Laboratories-matlab/README.md

 Each laboratory contains a solution file.
 Please do not jump to that immediately but rather use it as a resource when you are stuck.

-All source code was tested with the following setup:
+All source code was tested with the following setup: Matlab 2018, Windows 10 and MacOS Mojave.
-Matlab 2018
-Windows 10 and MacOS Mojave

 You can download the code locally, but you can also use git.
 If you are new to using Github please check: https://www.tutorialspoint.com/git/